Facet Joint or Nerve Injections

 Relax!
 Most patients find that undergoing facet joint injections is much easier than they had imagined.
 If you have additional questions, please ask your doctor.

 - If you have been provided with a pain diary, be sure to complete it with your activity level and level of pain.
-Make entries on an hourly basis for 4 – 6 hours after your procedure.
+Make entries every 30 minutes 4 – 6 hours after your procedure.
 Be sure to bring the diary with you to your follow-up appointment.

 - Rest at home for the remainder of the day following the injection.
 Don’t tackle any big projects.
+However, you should be active enough to determine if your usual pain has decreased with the anesthetic injected into the joints.
 If you do experience aching in your neck or back, try an ice pack for 15 – 20 minutes or some of your usual pain medication such as Tylenol or Advil.

 - The day after your injection, you may resume normal activities.
 But remember not to push beyond your limits.